ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/03-traversing-trees.md

 Here is a piece of code that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop:

-    function DFS(root : Node):    // DFS is for Depth First Search agenda = new stack of nodes
+    DFS(root : Node):    // DFS is for Depth First Search agenda = new stack of nodes
         agenda.push(root)         // Initially, we need to process the root while agenda is not empty: